mukaruernest/Chambua_Inc/README.md

 from date_difference
 ```
 </details>

 Finally, product with the highest reviews , the day it was ordered the most, either that day was a public holiday , total review points, percentagedistribution of the review points , and percentage distribution of early shipments to late shipments for that particular product.
-For this I implemented the `best_performing_product` table
+For this I implemented the `best_performing_product` table.

 <details>
   <summary>click to view best_performing_product table code</summary>